TL/DR - Modded Linux Condensed Version - For Returning Users

 Now download the version 1.12.2 Forge Installer.
 Pick the Latest Installer file (not the Universal file) and copy it to your /opt/minecraft folder.

-You should now have two jar files in your /opt/minecraft folder only.
+You should now have only one jar file in your /opt/minecraft folder.

 Tip: If connecting to your server from a Windows based pc, use Filezilla or WinSCP to transfer the files to your Linux server